Trapezoidal rule (differential equations): Stability

 This includes the left-half plane, so the trapezoidal rule is A-stable.
 The second Dahlquist barrier states that the trapezoidal rule is the most accurate amongst the A-stable linear multistep methods.
 More precisely, a linear multistep method that is A-stable has at most order two, and the error constant of a second-order A-stable linear multistep method cannot be better than the error constant of the trapezoidal rule.

 In fact, the region of absolute stability for the trapezoidal rule is precisely the left-half plane.
 This means that if the trapezoidal rule is applied to the linear test equation y = λy, the numerical solution decays to zero if and only if the exact solution does.
+However, the decay of the numerical solution can be many orders of magnitude slower than that of the true solution.